-5. Any Police report made / Legal Proceedings?
+5. Any other proceedings involved?

-- Please indicate if you have made any Police report(s) (or reports to any other enforcement agency) and/or commenced legal proceeding(s) against the named doctor(s) which arise from the same set of facts and particulars detailed in this complaint. - If yes, please provide the Police's and/or Court's reference number and attach a copy of the Police report(s) and/or Court's documents.
+- Please confirm that you have read and understood paras 10 and 11 of the information sheet available on the Singapore Medical Council's website here before lodging a complaint which involves other ongoing proceedings, such as those conducted by healthcare institutions (e.g. hospital's committee of inquiry), law enforcement agencies (e.g. Singapore Police Force's investigation), or organs of state (e.g. hearing at the Courts or Coroner's Inquiry). - Please indicate if you have made any report(s) to any other enforcement agency and/or commenced legal proceeding(s) against the named doctor(s) which arise from the same set of facts and particulars detailed in this complaint.
+Please also indicate if you are aware of any other proceedings which are ongoing (e.g. Coroner's Inquiry or internal inquiry by healthcare institutions).

+If yes, please provide the reference number for the proceedings and attach a copy of documents relevant to the proceedings (e.g. the Police report(s) and/or Court's documents).
 Example:

-"I have made a Police report at "location of police station" and/or commenced legal proceedings against "Name of doctor(s) in full" at the State Courts\ / High Court\ which arise from the same set of facts and particulars detailed in my complaint.
-The Police's\ / Court's\ reference number is "reference number".
+"I have made a Police report at "location of police station" and/or commenced legal proceedings against "Name of doctor(s) in full" at the State Courts / High Court which arise from the same set of facts and particulars detailed in my complaint.
+The Police's / Court's reference number is "reference number".

-\ Please delete where applicable
+Please delete where applicable